 8. Might there not be a god, even if there is a perfect being?

 8.3 John Mackie says that there are no objective values (Mackie 1977, Chapter 1).
 He says that there are no objective goods, or values of universal validity, that everyone ought to cherish, whether or not they would be so moved in the end, on fully informed reflection.
 He holds that there are only subjective values, this or that person’s values, where a particular person’s goods are the things he would in the end be moved to value.
-Even so, he maintains , ordinary value thought and talk involves commitments to objective values.
+Even so, he maintains, ordinary value thought and talk involves commitments to objective values.
 Unhedged use of the language of values to ascribe objective values to things is, therefore, Mackie says, in error and undermined.
-Affirmations of objective values are neither true nor false, since there are no such values to be correctly or incorrectly ascribed.18 The suggestion of the previous section is that perhaps the case is similar for ,em>gods.
-Perhaps, although there are no possible ‘objective gods’. ordinary ‘God-talk’ of both believers and their opponents expresses, in both affirmation and denials, the idea of a being who would be an ‘objective god.’
-It could be that (a) ordinary God-talk, especially impassioned ordinary God-talk, presupposes the possibility of a being who would be objectively worthy of worship, notwithstanding that objective worthiness for worship is without instantiation in any possible world, which is to say that a being wthat would be objectively worthy of worship is not so much as a possibility.
+Affirmations of objective values are neither true nor false, since there are no such values to be correctly or incorrectly ascribed.[Note omitted] The suggestion of the previous section is that perhaps the case is similar for gods.
+Perhaps, although there are no possible ‘objective gods’.
+Ordinary ‘God-talk’ of both believers and their opponents expresses, in both affirmation and denials, the idea of a being who would be an ‘objective god.’
+It could be that (a) ordinary God-talk, especially impassioned ordinary God-talk, presupposes the possibility of a being who would be objectively worthy of worship, notwithstanding that (b) as Mackie might say, this idea of objective worthiness for worship is without instantiation in any possible world, which is to say that a being that would be objectively worthy of worship is not so much as a possibility.
 The (a)-and-(b) condition would be a plague on the houses of both theists and many atheists.